Merzasphor/MWSE/docs/source/lua/type/tes3gameSetting.rst

 ----------------------------------------------------------------------------------------------------

 `defaultValue`_ (`number`_, `string`_)
+    Read-only.
 The default value of the GMST, if no master defines the value.

 `deleted`_ (`boolean`_)
     The deleted state of the object.